Mochimochi07/Readme/README.md

 Architecture will be a must for us in order to build apps.
 Still training for web 4.0 and I will be happy when it comes .

+I have to make cybersecurity and AI a feature because App development is more in demand.
+I cant wait to go back to coding next week.

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++